在今年KIFF 電影節的兩個週末，小朋友可以在電影開場前化身「電影院小職員」，在專人指導下擔當不崗位；還有REEL TO REEL INSTITUTE 的電影歷史導賞員，為小朋友講解電影的歷史與起源。這次電影院實地體驗，參加者有機會深入「戲院重地」，還可學習團隊合作精神，機會難得！

 When you imagine a day at the cinema, you probably picture yourself sitting on your comfortable seat watching a story unfold.
 But how is a film projected onto the big screen?
-And how is your favourite fluffy popcorn made?

 On the two weekends of KIFF, kids can go “behind the cine” to try different kinds of cinema jobs before the movie starts.
 Under professional guidance, children can go behind the snack kiosk, or even get up-close to the restricted area of the projection room!
 Docents from REEL TO REEL INSTITUTE will also share interesting stories of the origins of cinema.
 It is a rare opportunity for kids to take a firsthand look at cinema operations, and to learn the importance of teamwork.

 Time: One hour before each KIFF screening starts, 30 to 45 minutes in duration